mvwi/glyphs/README.md

 1. Open Raycast
 2. Search for "Insert Glyph"
 3. Select the desired glyph from the list
-4. The glyph will be copied to your clipboard
+4. The glyph will be inserted into your active app
-5. Paste anywhere you need the glyph

 ## Installation